 Why study attitudes of veterinary students?

-In psychology, attitude is a psychological construct, a mental and emotional entity that inheres in, or characterizes a person (Perloff, 2016).
-Attitudes are assembled from three types of information: beliefs about the object's positive or negative characteristics, feelings and emotions about the object, and information about past and current actions toward the object.
-Once an attitude has been formed, it becomes closely linked to the representation of the object (Smith & Mackie, 2000)
+In the field of psychology, “Attitude is a psychological construct.
+It is a mental and emotional entity that inheres in, or characterizes, the person,” (Perloff, 2016, p.
+86).
+Attitudes about an object are assembled from three types of information: beliefs about the object’s positive or negative characteristics; feelings and emotions about the object; and information about past and current actions toward the object.
+Once an attitude has been formed, it becomes closely linked to the representation of the object (Smith and Mackie, 2000)

-We chose to study attitudes of veterinary students resulting from their relationship with behavioral intentions (i.e., how people intend to behave).
-Azjen and Fishbein (1980) proposed the Theory of Reasoned Action, stating that attitudes relate to intentions on how people will behave.
+The current study investigates the attitudes of veterinary students and their relationship with behavioral intentions.
+Azjen and Fishbein’s (1980) Theory of Reasoned Action states that attitudes relate to intentions regarding how people will behave.
 However, external obstacles may impede the ability to act on intentions (Eagly and Chaiken, 1993).
 One potential obstacle may be cognitive dissonance (Festinger, 1957; Smith and Mackie, 2000).
-For example, if people need to act in a certain way to perform tasks but those actions do not correspond with their attitudes, they may alter their attitudes through rationalization so as to reduce dissonance (i.e., cognitive discomfort).
+For example, if people need to act in a certain way to perform tasks, but those actions do not correspond with their attitudes, they may alter their attitudes through rationalization, so as to reduce cognitive dissonance and discomfort.

-Attitudes toward animals are important in influencing the way animals are treated [2], and several studies have indicated how a variety of factors, such as gender [3,4], disease state [5], professional discipline [6], perceived responsibility, keeping of a pet, membership in a society [4], and country of residence [7] may influence attitudes and sensitivities of a veterinary practitioner toward animal welfare issues.

-Veterinarian attitudes toward animal welfare derive, at least partially, from their training [8,9], and veterinary students are expected to demonstrate a high degree of professional interest in the welfare of animals.
-Therefore, according to Heleski and others [10], the understanding of veterinary students’ attitudes and perceptions toward these issues is fundamental, as it may be an indirect measure of educational adequacy and effectiveness.
+Attitudes toward animals are important in influencing the way animals are treated [2].
+Several studies have indicated how a variety of factors influence attitudes and sensitivities of a veterinary practitioner towards animal welfare issues, including: gender [3,4], animal’s disease and state of health [5], professional discipline [6], perceived responsibility, being a pet owner, membership in a society [4], and country of residence [7].
+Veterinarians’ attitudes towards animal welfare derive, at least partially, from their training [8,9].
+Veterinary students are expected to demonstrate a high degree of professional interest in the welfare of animals.
+Therefore, according to Heleski et al. [10], the understanding of veterinary students’ attitudes and perceptions towards these issues is fundamental, as it may be an indirect measure of the adequacy and effectiveness of their education.

-Attitudes of veterinary students towards AWE issues and formal education
+Attitudes of veterinary students towards animal welfare issues and formal education